(Approved by the Executive Vice President by authority of Administrative Order No. 9)

-Professional staff appointments are made in accordance with Administrative Order No. 6, Section 5 authorizing the Executive Vice President or the Executive Vice President's designee to determine which positions are eligible for placement in the professional staff program.
+Professional staff appointments are made in accordance with Administrative Order No. 6, Section 5 authorizing the Vice President for Human Resources or the Vice President for Human Resources's designee to determine which positions are eligible for placement in the professional staff program.

 Professional staff serve solely at the will of the employing official.
 Professional staff do not serve a probation period and do not attain permanent employment status.
 Professional staff appointments can be modified or ended for any reason that does not unlawfully discriminate against the employee, or violate public policy.